dart-lang/language/working/1426-extension-types/feature-specification-views.md

 Consider a member access (*e.g., a method call or tear-off, or a getter/setter/operator invocation*) with receiver type `W` which is a parameterized type of the form `View<T1, ..
-Tk>` where `View` is the name of _DV_.
+Tk>` where `View` is the name of _DV_ (where the non-generic case is covered by _k =0_).
 Assume that the member access invokes or tears off a member named `m`, where `m` is exported by an export clause of the form `export n S H` in _DV_, where `n` is the representation name of _DV_.
 In this case, the member access is treated as if the receiver had had the representation type `T`.

 *For example:*